mirayengin/Fire_Contact_React/README.md

 ### Used in this project

-👉 I mastered ReactJS, firebase-database, material UI, Material UI Icons, firabase features in this project.
+👉 I mastered ReactJS, firebase-database, material UI, Material UI Icons, firabase, React-toastify features in this project.
 You can see the visual representation of the website above.

 # Getting Started with Create React App